Interior Design App tile drawing

 • Do your pieces smell and off-gas and for how long?

-• Be forth coming about what they should expect.
-This is going into someones house and and they live there.
+• Be forth coming about what they should expect for dry time and delivery

 Provide exceptional service:

-Be willing to photograph the piece and make changes in the “almost done” part of the piece.
+Be willing to photograph the piece and make changes before you are done.
 We call this a wedding dress fitting.
 Because it’s a similar experience.
-It’s custom it costs about the same and you get a chance to make a change before the big delivery day.
+It’s custom, it costs about the same, and you get a chance to make a change before the big delivery day.

 • Art galleries market to Designers often with events and mail out brochures and postcards.